oconnor663/jacko.io/posts/async_three.md

 [`std::thread::spawn`]: https://doc.rust-lang.org/std/thread/fn.spawn.html
 [`std::thread::JoinHandle`]: https://doc.rust-lang.org/std/thread/struct.JoinHandle.html

-`JoinHandle` needs to communicate between one task that's finishing and another task that's waiting on it.
+`JoinHandle` needs to communicate between a task that's finishing and another task that's waiting for it to finish.
 The waiting side needs somewhere to put its `Waker`, so that the finishing side can invoke it.[^one_waker] The finishing side also needs somewhere to put its return value `T`, so that the waiting side can receive it.
 Since we don't need both of those things at the same time, we'll use an `enum`.
-The `enum` needs to be shared and also mutable, so we'll wrap it in an `Arc`[^arc] and a `Mutex`:[^rc_refcell]
+The `enum` needs to be shared and mutable, so we'll wrap it in an `Arc`[^arc] and a `Mutex`:[^rc_refcell]

 [^one_waker]: Note that we only need space for one `Waker`.
 It's possible that
     different calls to `poll` could supply different `Waker`s, but the